babarrett/wey-tek-hk2000c/README.md

 This supports up to 16 keys.
 There are 4 diodes on the board (or, less likely in keyboard) that determine the plug-in module type.
 16 in total.
 * Swap kbds, repeat
-* Swap connect boxes
+* Swap connect boxes.
+Load settings to see what's in the box.
+Repeat, except saving settings.

-* Determine the use of these  10pins, here are a couple theoretical possibilities:
+* Determine the use of these pins, here are a couple theoretical possibilities:
 ```
         Sample #s   Use
         ---------   ------------------------------------------------